ucsf-wynton/wynton-website-hpc/docs/about/specs.md

 ### Data Transfer Nodes

-For transferring large data files, it is recommended to use onw ofthe dedicate data transfer nodes:
+For transferring large data files, it is recommended to use one of the dedicate data transfer nodes:

 1. `{{ site.transfer1.hostname }}`
 2. `{{ site.transfer2.hostname }}`

 which both has a 10 Gbps connection - providing a file transfer speed of up to (theoretical) 1.25 GB/s = 4.5 TB/h.
-As the login nodes, the transfer nodes can be accessed via SSH.
+As for the login nodes, the transfer nodes can be accessed via SSH.

 _Comment_: You can also transfer data via the login nodes, but since those only have 1 Gbps connections, you will see much lower transfer rates.